 Like the DIY version, this type of project entails replacing all surfaces and fixtures in a bathroom, but in this instance, the work is done by one or more professional contractors you hire.
 At this level, an owner/builder contractor is a good choice.
 An owner/builder construction contractor is an experienced carpenter who likely does much of the hands-on work alone, but also subcontracts other professionals for the tasks for which that person is not qualified.

 For example, the owner/builder contractor may hire a licensed plumber to do any plumbing work necessary, while doing all the rest of the work alone.
 This person may also staff a small group of additional carpenters who work alongside.

 A typical bathroom remodel on this scale will include all of the features described in the DIY Complete Makeover (above), possibly using more premium materials and fixtures.

 Contractor Expansion Bathroom

 At this level, the new bathroom is an actual room expansion—it becomes a very major project that is virtually an all-new bathroom.
 It entails gutting the bathroom down to the studs, tearing out walls, and reframing new walls to create a larger bathroom space.
 There may be full-blown rerouting of all plumbing lines and installation of new electrical circuits.
 Very few, if any, of the old bathroom fixtures, are retained.
 In rare instances, this kind of project might actually entail a structural bump-out or small room addition that changes the overall footprint of the house itself, including new foundation work.

-This is the type of project is usually left to the hands of a GC (general contractor) who does little, of any of the work himself.
-Instead, a variety of subcontractors—carpenters, plumbers, electricians, tile setters, and painters—will come in an out of your house to do the work.
+This is the type of project that is usually left to the hands of a GC (general contractor) who does little, of any of the work alone.
+Instead, a variety of subcontractors—carpenters, plumbers, electricians, tile setters, and painters—will come in and out of your house to do the work.
 When a project reaches this level, the upper-cost limit can get quite high indeed, as luxury bathrooms costing $100,000 are not rare.